Christina

 Remembering, though, her experience as a girl in Kazakhstan, Christina returns to her belief that art can be democratized and appreciated even when art lovers are not privileged enough to physically visit the world’s leading museums or fairs.
 With BCA, Christina has realized her commitment to extend art’s reach.

-Christina Steinbrecher-Pfandt, Blockchain.art’s co-founder and CEO, is an entrepreneur with more than 15 years’ experience building art marketplaces.
+Christina Steinbrecher-Pfandt, serial entrepreneur in the tech and art space, CEO of the Tech Diplomacy Network, former Co-Founder and CEO of Blockchain.art, with more than 15 years’ experience building marketplaces.
 Prior to Blockchain.Art (BCA), Christina co-founded the art fair ViennaContemporary in 2015, raising over $12 million and quickly securing the fair’s position on the global art circuit as a top 10 leading contemporary art event.
-Prior to ViennaContemporary, Steinbrecher-Pfandt was the artistic director of Art Moscow, and curated projects with institutions including the Hermitage in St. Petersburg, Palais de Tokyo in Paris, and the Moscow Biennial.
+Prior to ViennaContemporary, Steinbrecher-Pfandt was the artistic director of Art Moscow, and curated projects with institutions including the Hermitage in St. Petersburg, Palais de Tokyo in Paris,and the Moscow Biennial.
 Christina was named one of Apollo Magazine’s “40 Under 40 Europe 2018”; she currently sits on the boards of Armenia Art Foundation, Ural Industrial Biennial of Contemporary Art, Artbat Fest, and is an advisor to Ars Electronica.

 Christina’s beginnings are humble.
 Originally from Taldykughan, Kazakhstan, Christina and her family emigrated in 1990 to Germany.
 They were part of an exodus of close to 2.4M ethnic Germans leaving the Soviet Union between 1989 and 1997 for Germany after the Kremlin accepted the German reunification.
 With Christina’s parents’ Soviet education not recognized in Germany, they were forced to turn to cleaning work and security labor to support their new life.
 From the age of 8, Christina worked with her mother cleaning homes and delivering newspapers; by 13, she was waitressing 30 hours a week in addition to her schooling.